Project Planning and Implementation Tools

 The project implementation, planning, and execution tools listed below can help your organization manage an improvement project, test various iterations for a project, and successfully track a project’s tasks and components from start to completion.

-- The Plan-Do-Check-Act cycle is a four-step model for carrying out change on both small and large scales.
+Plan-do-check-act (PDCA) cycle: The PDCA cycle is a four-step model for carrying out change on both small and large scales.
 This system is designed to that can be repeated again and again for continuous improvement, and allows companies to test and examine changes to their internal processes and systems.

 Adapted from The Quality Toolbox, Second Edition, ASQ Quality Press.